MicrosoftDocs/winrt-api/windows.graphics.display/brightnessoverridesettings.md

 ## -description

-Contains the settings to use when overriding the screen brightness levels on a device.
+Contains the settings to use when overriding the screen brightness levels with [DisplayEnhancementOverride](displayenhancementoverride.md) on a device.

 ## -remarks